 This country walk, set in the chalk downlands where Oxfordshire, Berkshire and Wiltshire meet, has flashes of unexpected wildness.
 Wayland’s Smithy, lying beside the ancient Ridgeway track, is a striking Neolithic burial chamber within a ring of beech trees.

-Legend says that it is the forge of Wayland, lame blacksmith of the Viking gods, and anyone who leaves a horse and a silver coin there overnight will find the horse magically shod
+Legend says that it is the forge of Wayland, lame blacksmith of the Viking gods, and anyone who leaves a horse and a silver coin there overnight will find the horse magically shod by morning.

 Down in the valley below, Compton House was once the home of Ann Richards, a strong-willed Georgian beauty who spurned both suitors and learning in favour of wild company and hare coursing on the downs.